ChrisLPlumb91/readwrite/TEST.md

     <li>The external links in the bulletin pages of the ten bulletins on the second page of the main page all worked even when truncated with an ellipsis.
 (10 tests)</li>
 <strong>COMMENTS</strong>
     <li>A comment's edit button directs the user to that bulletin's edit page when clicked.
 (1 test)</li>
-    <li>A comment's delete button displays a modal dialog box, and clicking "Yes, delete" deletes the bulletin and redirects the user back to the bulletin page where the comment previously existed.</li>
+    <li>A comment's delete button displays a modal dialog box, and clicking "Yes, delete" deletes the bulletin and redirects the user back to the bulletin page where the comment previously existed.
+(Also displays a Django message that tells the user that they have deleted their comment) (1 test)</li>
+<strong>OTHER</strong>
+    <li>The logout button on the logout page logs out the user, and a Django message is displayed telling them as much.
+(1 test)</li>
+    <li>The "Next" pagination button appears on the first page of the main page if there are more than 10 bulletins on the site, and if there are more than 20, both the "Next" and "Prev" buttons will be visible on the second page of the main page.
+If there are between 21 and 30 bulletins, the third page of the main page will have a "Prev" button only.
+Both of these buttons function as expected.
+(2 tests)</li>
 </ul>
 <br>